DelphiWorlds/Kastri/Readme.md

 A simple REST backend for managing push tokens and sending messages that can be customised to your needs.
 Complements the existing Firebase Cloud Messaging support.

-#### Universal Links

-Allows users to intelligently follow links to content inside your app from your website.
-Implemented natively on iOS

 The above features take time and resources to develop.
 Your help via [sponsorship](https://github.com/sponsors/DelphiWorlds) can help make them a reality!

 ## License